 Meetings shall end no later than 10:00 p.m.

-Special meetings may be called by the Chair or upon the written request to the Chair of four members, in order to transact definite and specified business.
+Special meetings may be called by the Chair, or upon the written request to the Chair of four members, in order to transact definite and specified business.
 Notice must be sent to members at least one calendar week prior to the meeting.
 Notice to the public must be made in accordance with the Open Meeting law of the State of Rhode Island and the meeting is open to the public.

 The Commission shall keep minutes of its meetings reflecting the matters considered, members absent and present, and all votes taken.
 Access to the Commission’s records shall be pursuant to the Rhode Island Access to Public Records Act.
 Requests to view the Commission’s records shall be made to the Secretary of the Commission.